JeromeA/LispIdeaPlugin/NOTES.md

 However, the package management code can't be in LispSymbol, because the same package can be referenced by either a symbol or a string.

-My first solution was to have package management code at LispSexp level, which can contain either a symbol or a string.
+The first solution was to have symbol management code at LispSymbol level, and package management code at LispSexp level, so that it can contain either a symbol or a string.
 Problem: MemberInplaceRenamer.performRefactoringRename() was skipping our LispSymbol when renaming a symbol, because there was a parent (the LispSexp) that was also a PsiNameIdentifierOwner in the renaming range.

-Then I switched to having all the code in LispSexp, for both symbol and package management.
+The second solution was to have all the code in LispSexp, for both symbol and package management.
 It was very convenient to have a single class covering all the cases.
 Unfortunately, I hit another wall when trying to make renaming work: having a package name and a symbol name in the same PsiElement means that there was no way to make renaming and other symbol feature work properly.
 In PACKAGE:SYMBOL notation, it's important that the package and the symbol are two separate PsiElement, each with its own independent behavior.

-So, the new solution is to have the code at a node that exactly matches its name:
+So, the new solution is to have the code at a node that exactly matches its name.
+The code is located in LispStringDesignatorImpl interface, which is a Mixin added to:
-* the symbol management happens at the PsiElement that contains only the symbol name.
+* SYMBOL_NAME, which is the symbol part in package:symbol syntax, or the whole symbol if there is no package prefix.
+* PACKAGE_PREFIX, which is the package part in package:symbol syntax.
+* STRING_CONTENT, which can contain a package, and occasionally a symbol (like in the export section of a DEFPACKAGE).
-* the package management happens at the PsiElement that contains either the package name in a symbol, or the package name in a string.
+This way, the code or package managerment happens exactly at the PsiElement that contains exactly the token which is either a package name or a symbol name.

 ## Find usages